ioadres/vue-easysession/README.md

 - `persist` A Boolean value to determine whether the data stored in the session may persist between tabs and browser instances.
 Defaults to `false`.

-- `keySession` A String value to determine the key of the current vue session.
+- `keySession` A String value to determine the key of the current Vue session.
 Defaults is `vue-session-key``

 Pass the options in the `use` method: